English Place Names

 Belarus (Country) Belarusian, Russian, English, Portuguese, Indonesian, Malay

-Means "white Russia", from the Slavic root белъ (belu) meaning "white" and Rus.
-This is the name of a country in eastern Europe.
+Means "white Russia", from the Slavic root bělŭ meaning "white" and Rus.
+This is the name of a country in Eastern Europe.
 Many languages use a translation of "white Russia" to refer to the country, for example German Weißrussland and Swedish Vitryssland.

 Belgium (Country) English, Hungarian, Malay

 From Latin Belgica, a province in the Roman Empire.
-Since 1830 this is the name of a country in western Europe.
+Since 1830 this is the name of a country in Western Europe.
 Dutch and French are the main spoken languages.

 Belize (Country & River) English, Italian, Portuguese, French, German, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, Polish, Hungarian, Romanian, Czech, Slovak, Slovene, Croatian, Serbian, Macedonian, Turkish, Indonesian, Malay